slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Cheap prices are only cheap if your time has no value.*
 > *"Q: What’s the difference between a used car salesman and a computer salesman?
 A: The used car salesman knows when he’s lying.*
+> *"Any fool can paint a picture, but it takes a wise person to be able to sell it."*

 - my prices are based on my talent, not your budget.
 - sell the problem you solve, not the product you have.